kyma-project/examples/http-db-service/README.md

 Run the following commands to deploy the published service to Kyma:

-1. Export your Environment as variable by replacing the `{environment}` placeholder in the following command and running it:
+1. Export your Namespace as variable by replacing the `{namespace}` placeholder in the following command and running it:

     ```bash
-    export KYMA_EXAMPLE_ENV="{environment}"
+    export KYMA_EXAMPLE_NS="{namespace}"
     ```
 2. Deploy the service:
     ```bash
-    kubectl apply -f deployment/deployment.yaml -n $KYMA_EXAMPLE_ENV
+    kubectl apply -f deployment/deployment.yaml -n $KYMA_EXAMPLE_NS
     ```

 ### MSSQL Database tests